monocurl/quarve_book/src/menus.md

 with no action in place.
 Then, the view hierarchy acts as the sender and provides the appropriate menu with an action.
 For instance, we could have a "Select All" menu item that initially has no action.
-Whenever a text field is visible, it enables the "Select All" menu item and populates it with an action when that menu item is clicked.
+Whenever a text field is visible, it enables the "Select All" menu item and populates it with an action to take when the menu item is clicked.

 The `MenuChannel` is an object that acts as the coordinator between the sender and receiver.
 Initially, you create the menu channel object and pass it to the recipient menu